ExoMol/lida-web/README.rst

 - The API needs to also support the same data filtering/reduction/clumping as discussed a couple points higher.
 This can be controlled via URL itself or with arguments to the url.

+- And finally, of course, the project needs to be deployed on a live server.
+I have absolutely no clue what entails, so I have no tips here...